ganeti/ganeti/doc/design-partitioned.rst

 policy constraints, unless the flag ``--ignore-ipolicy`` is passed.

-While the changes needed to check constraint violations are straightforward, ``hspace`` behavior needs some adjustments.
-For both standard and tiered allocation, ``hspace`` will start to allocate instances using the specification with the highest priority, then it will fall back to second highest priority, and so on.
-For tiered allocation, it will try to lower the most constrained resources (without breaking the policy) before going to the next specification.
+While the changes needed to check constraint violations are straightforward, ``hspace`` behavior needs some adjustments for tiered allocation. ``hspace`` will start to allocate instances using the maximum specification with the highest priority, then it will try to lower the most constrained resources (without breaking the policy) before moving to the second highest priority, and so on.

 For consistent results in capacity calculation, the specifications inside a policy should be ordered so that the biggest specifications